kreynoldsf5/pyASEexercises/pyExercise3.md

 <details><summary>Additional Explanation</summary>
 <p>

-The basic syntax is:
+The list comprehension syntax is:
 ```
-[ expression for elememt in list if conditional ]
+[ expression for element in list if conditional ]
 ```
 This is equivalent to:
 ```